10 Tips for Walking & Hiking in Niue

 1. Wear Appropriate Footwear

-Niue is not a place that you can dilly-dally about in the flip-flops.
-The rocky coral atoll has sharp rocks, where many of the walking trails have uneven surfaces.
-Trust us, it is no fun to stub your toe on a piece of protruding rock, so wearing closed footwear is a good rule-of-thumb for the Niue sea tracks.
+Niue is not a place where you can dilly-dally about in the flip-flops (or “jandals” for you Kiwis).
+The rocky coral atoll has sharp rocks and many of the walking trails have uneven surfaces.
+Trust us, it is no fun to stub your toe on a piece of protruding rock, so wearing closed footwear is a good rule of thumb for the Niue sea tracks.
 Preferably, sneakers or walking shoes are the best.

 10 Tips for Walking & Hiking in Niue(c) niuepocketguide.com

-2. Take Water and Sunscreen at the Least
+2. Take Water and Sunscreen at the Very Least

 To add to your essential items to take with you on a walk in Niue, water and sunscreen should be in your day pack.
 While the sea tracks in Niue are short, it’s unlikely that you’ll just visit one sea track in a day.
 Most visitors visit a string of sea tracks, which can add up in time and be thirsty work in the tropical sun.
 Speaking of the tropical sun, be sure to stay on top of your sunscreen application to avoid sunburn or heatstroke.
 Remember to use reef-safe sunscreen, as explained in What are the Best Sunscreens for Niue?